EL-NUR10/git-github/README.md

-This is a tutorial about Git & Github
+This is a tutorial about Git & Github practiced by me